Sten: History

 The Sten used simple stamped metal components and minor welding, which required minimal machining and manufacturing.
 Much of the production could be performed by small workshops, with the firearms assembled at the Enfield site.
 Over the period of manufacture, the Sten design was further simplified: the most basic model, the Mark III, could be produced from five man-hours of work.
-Some of the cheapest versions were made from only 47 different parts.
+Some of the cheapest versions were made from only 47 different parts (out of 47 components, only the barrel and bolt were machined).
 The Mark I was a more finely finished weapon with a wooden foregrip and handle; later versions were generally more spartan, although the final version, the Mark V, which was produced after the threat of invasion had died down, was produced to a higher standard.

 The Sten underwent various design improvements over the course of the war.
 For example, the Mark 4 cocking handle and corresponding hole drilled in the receiver were created to lock the bolt in the closed position to reduce the likelihood of unintentional discharges inherent in the design.
 Most changes to the production process were more subtle, designed to give greater ease of manufacture and increased reliability, and the potentially great differences in build quality contributed to the Sten's reputation as being an unreliable weapon.
-However, a 1940 report stated that "Exaggerated reports about the unreliability [of the Sten] were usually related to the quality of manufacture.
+Historian John Warwicker claimed "Exaggerated reports about the unreliability [of the Sten] were usually related to the quality of manufacture.
 Don Handscombe and his comrades in the Thundersley Patrol of the Auxiliary Units rated them more reliable than the Thompson SMG."
 Sten guns of late 1942 and beyond were highly effective weapons, though complaints of accidental discharge continued throughout the war.

 The Sten was replaced by the Sterling submachine gun from 1953 and was gradually withdrawn from British service in the 1960s.
 Other Commonwealth nations followed suit, either by creating their own replacements or adopting foreign designs.